khushbuhameed/Clock/README.md

 # Clock
 This is simple Clock I made this project with the help of html, CSS, JavaScript and bootstrap..!!
-In this clock user can see the time and date...only!!
+In this clock user can see the time and date...only!!!
 ## Authors

 - [@khushbuhameed](https://github.com/khushbuhameed)